ThePizza1k/crossbridge-swc-lua/README.md

 Check the Example(s) located at: src/main/actionscript

-You can also see the documentation on LuaState, LuaReference, and LuaEnums for use of the library from AS3.
+You can also see the documentation in docs/as3 for use from AS3.

-Documentation relevant for Lua code is in REFERENCE.md
+For the lua side, you can see the documentation in docs/lua for additions to the Lua libraries.

 ## Running the UnitTests